mszegedy/plea/story/ch-4.md

 "So… what does Tosha _do_ around here?" asked Sofia in her confusion, instantly regretting it.

 Artemis narrowed her eyes and gave Sofia a stern, pointed look.
 "Tosha is our _friend,_" she said, with venom.
 "They don't _need_ to do anything around here.
-This is a _house,_ not a _company."
+This is a _house,_ not a _company._"

 "But also he cooks," said Vasilisa, trying to help the case.
 "Mostly rice and tofu, but it's good."